Sacate, Arizona

 Sacate is a populated place in the Middle Gila River Valley area, within Pinal County, Arizona, United States.
-Located 8 mi north of Maricopa on the south side of the Gila River near Pima Butte, Sacate was an Pima village, a railroad station of the Southern Pacific Railroad, and a Catholic mission.
+Located 8 mi north of Maricopa on the south side of the Gila River near Pima Butte, Sacate was a Pima village, a railroad station of the Southern Pacific Railroad, and a Catholic mission.
 It had originally been called Sacaton Station but the name was shortened to its current version in 1904.

 This town and neighboring communities and landmarks with similar names were all likely derived from Spanish, specifically the records of Spaniard Francisco Garcés who visited the area in 1775–76, and described the grasslands of the area using the word sácate or sácaton: "Zácate, more frequently sácate, from the Nahuatl çacatl, is the usual name for grass such as horses and cattle eat, also called indifferently by Garcés pastos and pasturas, pasturage, forage, herbage.
 Such 'grass' is distinguished from sácaton, the tall rank herbage, such as reeds, rushes, and the like, unfit for forage."
 A place called Sacate was the site of the Battle of Pima Butte between Yuma and Maricopa Indians in 1857–58.

 As a 1920 Department of Agriculture report noted, "Cities and towns in the Middle Gila Valley are few and small..."
-Sacate was originally a station along the Maricopa and Phoenix Railway, laid out in 1887.
+Sacate was originally a station along the Maricopa and Phoenix Railroad, laid out in 1887.
 According to the U.S. Geological Survey, "The lines west of El Paso were built in separate portions by local Southern Pacific organizations, since 1902 combined in the one general company.
 The [first Southern Pacific] tracks were laid from Yuma to El Paso in 1879-81."
 Southern Pacific applied to abandon the line in 1934.